Hudson Taylor: Growth and prominence

 Hudson's evangelical work in England profoundly affected various members of the famous cricketing Studd family, resulting in three of the brothers converting and becoming deeply religious; Charles Studd became a missionary to China along with fellow Cambridge University converts, known as the Cambridge Seven.

 From 1876 to 1878 Taylor travelled throughout inland China, opening missions stations.
 In 1878, Jennie returned to China and began working to promote female missionary service there.
-Their son Ernest Hamilton Taylor, who had been educated at Monkton Combe School and the Glasgow Institute of Accountants, joined them at the China Inland Mission in 1898 where he remained as a missionary for much of his working life.
+Their son Ernest Hamilton Taylor, who had been educated at Monkton Combe School and the Glasgow Institute of Accountants, joined them 1898 and remained a missionary for much of his working life.
 By 1881 there were 100 missionaries in the CIM.